A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles: The Propagator's Path Integral for Spinless Elementary Particles

 The arguments derived in this Section for scalar potentials can be adapted in a straightforward way to more general vector potentials, if we continue to restrict ourselves to simple units with no spin\footnote{We note however that the theory extends, at least formally, to the more complex case of units with spin.
 The discreteness of spin states preserves the possibility of having a suitable space of continuous indistinguishable paths on which to build an internal time path integral.}.
-More particularly, for a spinless elementary particles of rest mass $m_e$ in a non relativistic regimen subject to a general electromagnetic field, we note that $V(x)$ along a path $x(t)$ takes the form $V(t)=-e\phi+\frac{e}{c} \boldsymbol A \cdot \dot x$, where $\phi$ is the scalar field, $\boldsymbol A$ is the vector field associated to the external charges distribution and motion, $e$ is the charge of the simple unit, and we denote by $\dot x$ the derivative of $x$ along the path and by ``$\cdot$'' the Euclidean inner product.
+More particularly, for a spinless elementary particles of rest mass $m_e$ in a non relativistic regimen subject to a general electromagnetic field, we note that $V(x)$ along a path $x(t)$ takes the form $V(t)=-e\phi+\frac{e}{c} \boldsymbol A \cdot \dot x$, where $\phi$ is the scalar potential, $\boldsymbol A$ is the vector field associated to the external charges distribution and motion, $e$ is the charge of the simple unit, and we denote by $\dot x$ the derivative of $x$ along the path and by ``$\cdot$'' the Euclidean inner product.

 Because the internal state variables of the simple unit cannot change in time, paths subject to vector and scalar potentials are not distinguishable for simple units.
-At each instant $t$, the simple unit behaves as if it is subject to a scalar field with $V(t)=-e\phi+\frac{e}{c} \boldsymbol A \cdot \dot x=\Phi m_e$.
+At each instant $t$, the simple unit behaves as if it is subject to a scalar potential $\Phi$ such that $V(t)=-e\phi+\frac{e}{c} \boldsymbol A \cdot \dot x=\Phi m_e$.
 The computation of $I(A,B)$ in Equation~\eqref{eq:I_phi} is modified (in the non-relativistic regimen) by setting the induced potential as $\Phi=({-e\phi+\frac{e}{c} \boldsymbol A \cdot \dot x})/{m_e}$ and allowing a dependence of $\Phi$ on $t$ in the path integral.

-The possibility of this straightforward generalization to vector fields also implies that the range of indistinguishable paths of a simple unit in a scalar potential is the same as the range of indistinguishable paths in a general potential field.
-On the other hand, the spacetime metric induced by the vector field at each point is not uniquely defined: the metric of the line element is dependent not just on the specific test unit, but also on the indistinguishable path of the unit.
+The possibility of this straightforward generalization to vector potentials also implies that the range of indistinguishable paths of a simple unit in a scalar potential is the same as the range of indistinguishable paths in a general potential.
+On the other hand, the spacetime metric induced by the vector potential at each point is not uniquely defined: the metric of the line element is dependent not just on the specific test unit, but also on the indistinguishable path of the unit.